devv2705/AgriRent/README.md

 2. Create a virtual environment and activate it:

-      On macOS or Linux:
+      On macOS or Linux(run on root terminal):

        python -m venv venv
+       chmod +x venv/bin/activate
        venv/bin/activate

-      On Windows:
+      On Windows(run on administrative cmd):

        python -m venv venv
        venv\Scripts\activate

-3. Install the required dependencies:
+4. Install the required dependencies:

        pip install -r requirements.txt

-4. Run the development server:
+5. Run the development server:

        python manage.py runserver

-5. Access the application in your web browser at `http://localhost:8000/`.
+6. Access the application in your web browser at `http://localhost:8000/`.